 Prerequisite: BIO-206, Anatomy and Physiology I, or permission of instructor.
 A continuation of BIO-206, Anatomy and Physiology I. Includes a study of the circulatory, respiratory, digestive, endocrine, urinary, and nervous systems.
-Cat, heart, kidney, brain, and eye dissections are performed in the laboratory.
+Cat, heart, kidney, brain, and eye dissections are required laboratory activities.
 (45-30)